 - analyse aggregate website traffic and improve site content and user experience;

-- comply with our legal, regulatory, and tax obligations in Nigeria and elsewhere we operate;
+- comply with our legal, regulatory, and tax obligations;

 - protect our systems, prevent fraud, and defend our legal rights; and